PelionIoT/cloud-bluetooth-devicelink/README.md

 **Note: This is a preview, and is likely to change.**

 Mbed Bluetooth Devicelink can also handle firmware updates for BLE devices.
-It does this by intercepting an update that comes in from Pelion Device Mannagement, verifying that it was signed by a trusted party, and then hand it off to the native firmware update method.
+It does this by intercepting an update that comes in from Pelion Device Management, verifying that it was signed by a trusted party, and then hand it off to the native firmware update method.
 This requires you to sign the update using the manifest-tool, and provision the public key used for this update into Devicelink.

 Methods supported are: